LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 ``s`` — skip
    skips debugging for the current goal; valid at call, redo, and unification ports
-``q`` — quasi-skip
+``S`` - Skip
-   skips debugging until returning to the current goal or reaching a spy point; valid at call and redo ports
+   similar to skip but displaying all intermediate ports unleashed ``q`` — quasi-skip skips debugging until returning to the current goal or reaching a spy point; valid at call and redo ports